 Wipers can be found mixed in with the white bass, but there are better numbers of them around Walnut Creek, along the dam, and near Campground 3 and Swim Beach.
 Bucktail jigs, roadrunners, and slabs are all good lures to use for catching wipers.
 Some anglers have been doing well trolling in those areas using Hot-n-Tots, Shad Raps, and Rattletraps.

 |Channel Catfish||Good||All Sizes||There is often very good spring time catfish action in the river channels west of the causeway and in the feeder creeks including Mill, Carr, and Walnut.
 The upper ends of many coves will also find channel catfish feeding on dead shad and other detritus material.
 Try using cut shad, small shad, chicken liver, or shrimp for best results.
 You don't have to fish deep either as the fish will often be found in less than 5 feet of water.
 We saw high numbers of channel catfish along the dam last week while sampling, especially toward the south end of the dam.|

-Boat Ramp Update: The reservoir is only 2.7 feet below conservation so low water is not limiting access at this time, but Granite Creek could be difficult to launch large boats due to the shallow water.
-Marina Cove, Schoen's, and Walnut Creek are still iced in.
+Boat Ramp Update: The reservoir is only 2.6 feet below conservation so low water is not limiting access at this time, but Granite Creek could be difficult to launch large boats due to the shallow water.

 For current water temperature and reservoir elevation, simply click on the "Glen Elder Reservoir" link above this report.